weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/text2vec-huggingface.md

 # Introduction

-The `text2vec-huggingface` module allows you to use any [Huggingface model](https://huggingface.co/models) directly in the Weaviate vector search engine as a vectorization module. ​When you create a Weaviate class that is set to use this module, it will automatically vectorize your data using the chosen module.
+The `text2vec-huggingface` module allows you to use [Hugging Face models](https://huggingface.co/models) directly in Weaviate as a vectorization module. ​When you create a Weaviate class that is set to use this module, it will automatically vectorize your data using the chosen module.

 * Note: this module uses a third-party API.
 * Note: make sure to check the Inference [pricing page](https://huggingface.co/inference-api#pricing) before vectorizing large amounts of data.